-Nadine Banks is the administrative program assistant for the Metro-Urban Institute and World Mission Initiative.
+Nadine Banks is the administrative program assistant for the Metro-Urban Institute.
 Nadine's career includes experience in human resources, banking, and manufacturing.
 She received her bachelor's from Chatham University.
 After several mission trips to Haiti, she started a scholarship program for elementary school students in the countryside, south, near Les Cayes.
 The program was expanded to also provide school supplies for the four participating schools.
 An advocate of hope, following graduation from Chatham, Nadine founded and facilitated a community-based scholarship workshop at Woodland Hills High School.
 Nadine comes to Pittsburgh Theological Seminary after 10 years as executive assistant with the Association of Theological Schools (ATS).
 She is a commissioned lay minister in her church.

 Pittsburgh Theological Seminary